Let us take action together to eradicate hunger, promote adequate nutrition, and strive towards just and sustainable food systems!

 All of us can examine our food choices and call for policy changes that will ensure the right to food for everyone.

-During this year's week of action, we lift up the "Ten Commandments of Food" from the Food for Life Campaign:
+During the week of action, we lift up the "Ten Commandments of Food" from the Food for Life Campaign:

 I. Give thanks for the food you eat.